Metals in Construction Design Challenge 2020 Runner-Ups

-atmospheric veil: the project undertakes to reinterpreting the facade at 63 Madison Avenue, a 675,986 sq. ft. office building to considerably improves the internal efficiency of the offices, opens up the facade to the street, enhances the work conditions through the creation of semi-outdoor spaces within the building plateau. we enable people to reconnect and breathe fresh air during their workday in this typical midtown corner.
+Atmospheric Veil: The project undertakes to reinterpret the facade at 63 Madison Avenue, a 675,986 sq. ft. office building, to considerably improve the internal efficiency of the offices, open up the facade to the street, and enhance the work conditions through the creation of semi-outdoor spaces within the building plateau.
+We enable people to reconnect and breathe fresh air during their workday in this typical Midtown corner.

-midtown avenues are subject to many extremes. canyon effects make them freeze in the winter whereas urban heat effect turns them into an oven almost any day of the summer. both weather conditions result in extreme energy consumption for many buildings. midtown is also extreme for by-passers and workers. all year long, sirens, car horns, and low vegetation index increase their stress level.
+Midtown avenues are subject to many extremes.
+Canyon effects make them freeze in the winter, whereas urban heat effect turns them into an oven almost any day of the summer.
+Both weather conditions result in extreme energy consumption for many buildings.
+Midtown is also extreme for passersby and workers.
+All year long, sirens, car horns, and low vegetation index increase their stress level.

 Our proposal aims at buffering these extremes, for humans and for the environment.
 We upscaled the concept of the double-skin facade to the entire volume, creating a vegetated interface atmosphere.
 The new space "in-between" favors social interaction, offers a retreat from the street over-stimulation, and prevents the building envelope from extreme weather solicitations.